 You can market to different demographics that fall within statistically calculated customer segments; however, you cannot create customer personas using demographics.
 A person’s age, gender, education, income level, religion, citizenship, etc., don’t always correlate to buying behavior.
 Demographic segmentation may be useful to tailoring content, but only after the after customers have been segmented using more sound statistical clusters.

 3.Recency, Frequency, Monetary (RFM)

 Creating customer segments based on how recently, how frequently, and how much money they spent is one of the most used customer segmentation tool.
 Most businesses have that data readily available and use it to assign customer rankings.
 It’s a great tool for raising short-term lift for promotions but in the long term, reliance on RFM can impair predictive judgement.

-Relying on RFM alone lead to the neglect of some customer segments and the overuse of others because it is more descriptive than predictive.
-RFM ignores other types of behaviors such as time spent on site, days between purchases, discount sensitivity etc., that are better indicators of a customer’s future behavior.
-A customers LTV or likelihood to purchase may change & RFM has no way of predicting that change.
+Relying on RFM alone leads to the neglect of some customer segments and the overuse of others because it is more descriptive than predictive.
+RFM ignores other types of behaviors such as time spent on site, days between purchases, discount sensitivity, etc., that are better indicators of a customer’s future behavior.
+A customer’s LTV or likelihood to purchase may change & RFM has no way of predicting that change.